qiao-bo/hipacc/README.md

-This is a fork of the [Hipacc](http://hipacc-lang.org) project.
+This is a fork of the [Hipacc](http://hipacc-lang.org) project, with primarily experiential features:

-Primarily experiential features:
 * Asynchronous runtime APIs
-* Multi-stream implementation in CUDA
+* Multi-stream implementation for multiresolution filters in CUDA

 # Hipacc